open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/messaging.md

-# Semantic conventions for messaging system metrics
+# Semantic conventions for messaging systems

 The conventions described in this section are specific to messaging systems.
 When interactions with messaging systems occur, metric events about those operations will be generated and reported, providing insight into those